-Rodents or insectivores (arenaviruses, hantaviruses) via direct contact with the animal, or inhalation of or contact with materials contaminated with rodent excreta
+- Rodents or insectivores, via direct contact with the animal or inhalation of, or contact with, materials contaminated with rodent excreta (arenaviruses, hantaviruses)

-Vectorborne transmission via mosquito (RVF virus) or tick (CCHF, Omsk, Kyasanur Forest disease, Alkhurma viruses) bites or by crushing infected ticks
+- Mosquitoes (RVF virus) and ticks (CCHF, Omsk, Kyasanur Forest disease, Alkhurma viruses)

 Lassa Fever and Other Arenaviral Diseases

-Arenaviruses are transmitted from rodents to humans, except Tacaribe virus, which was found in bats but has not been reported to cause disease in humans.
+Arenaviruses are maintained in rodents and transmitted to humans, except Tacaribe virus, which was found in bats but has not been reported to cause disease in humans.
 Most infections are mild, but some result in hemorrhagic fever with high death rates.
-Old World (eastern hemisphere) and New World (western hemisphere) viruses cause the following diseases:
+Arenaviruses may be divided into 2 categories, Old World (eastern hemisphere) and New World (western hemisphere).

-Old World arenaviruses: Lassa virus (Lassa fever), Lujo virus, and LCMV (meningitis, encephalitis, and congenital fetal infection in normal hosts, severe disease with multiple organ failure in organ transplant recipients).
-Lassa fever occurs across rural West Africa, with hyperendemic areas in Sierra Leone, Guinea, Liberia, and Nigeria.
-Lujo virus has been recently described in Zambia and the Republic of South Africa during a health care– associated outbreak.
+- Old World arenaviruses (and the diseases they cause) include Lassa virus (Lassa fever), Lujo virus, and LCMV (meningitis, encephalitis, and congenital fetal infection in normal hosts; severe disease with multiple organ failure in organ transplant recipients).
+Lassa fever occurs across rural West Africa, with hyperendemic areas in parts of Sierra Leone, Guinea, Liberia, and Nigeria.
+Lujo virus has been described in Zambia and the Republic of South Africa during a health care-associated outbreak.

-New World arenaviruses: Junin (Argentine hemorrhagic fever), Machupo (Bolivian hemorrhagic fever), Guanarito (Venezuelan hemorrhagic fever), Sabia (Brazilian hemorrhagic fever), and the recently discovered Chapare virus (single case in Bolivia).
+- New World arenaviruses (and the diseases they cause) include Junin (Argentine hemorrhagic fever), Machupo (Bolivian hemorrhagic fever), Guanarito (Venezuelan hemorrhagic fever), Sabia (Brazilian hemorrhagic fever), and Chapare virus (single case in Bolivia).

 Reservoir host species are Old World rats and mice (family Muridae, subfamily Murinae) and New World rats and mice (family Muridae, subfamily Sigmodontinae).
 These rodent types are found worldwide, including Europe, Asia, Africa, and the Americas.
-Virus is transmitted through inhalation of aerosols from rodent urine, ingestion of rodent-contaminated food, or direct contact of broken skin or mucosa with rodent excreta.
+Virus is transmitted through inhalation of rodent urine aerosols, ingestion of rodent-contaminated food, or by direct contact of broken skin or mucosa with rodent excreta.
 Risk of Lassa virus infection is associated with peridomestic rodent exposure, where inappropriate food storage increases the risk for exposure.
 Several cases of Lassa fever have been confirmed in international travelers staying in traditional dwellings in the countryside.
-Health care–associated transmission of Lassa, Lujo, and Machupo viruses has occurred through droplet and direct contact exposures.
+Health care-associated transmission and close family member infection with Lassa, Lujo, and Machupo viruses occurs through droplet spread and direct contact.